prepkg/gcc-toolchain/README.md

   environments.
 * **glibc compatibility.** The toolchain is configured to target an older glibc, ensuring compatibility and preventing errors like: `/lib64/libc.so.6: version GLIBC_2.XX not found`.
-* **musl for fully static binaries.** Produce binaries with no dynamic library dependencies at all, maximizing portability across any Linux system regardless of installed libraries.
+* **musl for fully static binaries.** The toolchain provides musl targets that produce fully static binaries with no dynamic library dependencies, maximizing portability across any Linux system.
-* **No build required.** Precompiled toolchain is ready to download and use immediately.
-Building GCC from source takes hours; this skips that entirely.
+* **No build required.** The toolchain is ready to download and use immediately.
+Building GCC from source takes hours;
+  this skips that entirely.

 ## Supported Toolchains